Rounge-lab/GENOMICON-Seq/README.md

 `ERROR_MODEL: "novaseq"`

-Specify the seqencing error model - `OPTIONAL` [InSilicoSeq](https://insilicoseq.readthedocs.io/en/latest/index.html) (v1.6.0) supports 4 build-in error models `HiSeq`, `NextSeq`, `NovaSeq`, and `MiSeq` (enclose the given option with quotation marks)
+Specify the sequencing error model - `OPTIONAL` [InSilicoSeq](https://insilicoseq.readthedocs.io/en/latest/index.html) (v1.6.0) supports 4 build-in error models `HiSeq`, `NextSeq`, `NovaSeq`, and `MiSeq` (enclose the given option with quotation marks)
 The default in `None`.

 `FASTA_GZ_OUTPUT: "--compress"`

-Specify whether the porduced fastq files should be gz-compressed - `OPTIONAL` Leave the empty string (such as "") to omit the compression
+Specify whether the produced fastq files should be gz-compressed - `OPTIONAL` Leave the empty string (such as "") to omit the compression

 `GC_BIAS: "--gc_bias"`